esyede/rakit/packages/docs/data/database/config.md

 [SQLite](https://sqlite.org) is a great database system, and its configuration is straightforward.
 By default, Rakit is configured to use SQLite.
 Yes, the purpose is so you can try Rakit without having to bother setting up a database.

-Rakit will automatically store all SQLite files in the `application/storage/database/` folder with the name `'xxxxxx-application'` where `xxxxxx` is a 32-character random string automatically added to the front of your original database name for security reasons.
+Rakit will automatically store all SQLite files in the `storage/database/` folder with the `.sqlite` extension, so the default database lives in `storage/database/application.sqlite`.

 Of course, you can name it something other than `'application'`, to do so, just change the configuration option in the `application/config/database.php` file like this: